George-was-here/George-was-here/README.md

 - 👯 I’m looking to collaborate on anything that will help me learn and grow!
 Looking to explore different JS frameworks and work with new APIs.
 I would also love to collaborate on more Ruby on Rails projects!
 - 📫 How to reach me: [Email](mailto:george.burt@gmail.com) :link: || [LinkedIn](https://www.linkedin.com/in/georgeburtdev/) :link:
 - :loudspeaker: Pronouns: He/Him
-- ⚡ A little about me: I'm obsessed with vintage 4x4s and can usually be found working on them when I am not coding!
+- ⚡ A little about me: I'm obsessed with vintage vehicles and can often be found working on them when I am not programming!
 I also enjoy exploring nature, often with my Dogue de Bordeaux named Zoe! :paw_prints:

 <!--
 - 🔭 I’m currently working on ...